Ribosome-associated vesicle

-Ribosome-associated vesicles, also known as RAVs, are novel sub-compartments of the rough endoplasmic reticulum (ER), a membranous cellular network that is important for the synthesis and transport of proteins.
+Ribosome-associated vesicles (RAVs), are novel sub-compartments of the rough endoplasmic reticulum, a membranous cellular network that is important for the synthesis and transport of proteins.
 RAVs have been observed via multiple imaging techniques and appear as discrete spherical vesicles that are associated with actively translated ribosomes.
 It is hypothesized that RAVs may arise from structural and/or functional changes in local membrane curvature along the rough endoplasmic reticulum's tubular membrane network.

 Discovery

-RAVs were first identified in the pancreatic β-cell-derived INS1-E cells of rats, using a combination of live-cell super-resolution stimulated-emission-depletion microscopy (STED) and highly-inclined thin illumination (HiLO), with high-speed, three-dimensional (3D) wide-field imaging.
+RAVs were first identified in the pancreatic β-cell-derived INS-1E cells of rats, using a combination of live-cell super-resolution stimulated-emission-depletion microscopy (STED) and highly-inclined thin illumination (HiLO), with high-speed, three-dimensional (3D) wide-field imaging.
 This approach was integrated with in situ cryo-electron tomography (Cryo-ET) and cryo-correlative light and electron microscopy (Cryo-CLEM) to visualize ER network dynamics, including relationships with other intracellular organelles, including mitochondria.